Diagnosing the Reliability of LLM-as-a-Judge via Item Response Theory: Methodology

+where $\theta_j \in \mathbb{R}$ is the latent genuine quality of subject $j$, $\alpha_p \in \mathbb{R}^+$ is the discrimination parameter for the variation $p$, and $\{\beta_{pk}\}_{k=1}^K \in \mathbb{R}$ is a monotonically increasing sequence of thresholds defining levels of latent quality at which the judge transitions between adjacent score values.
 After fitting GRM, each prompt variant (original, typo, newline, paraphrase) corresponds to its own $(\alpha_p, \boldsymbol{\beta}_p)$, while all variants share the latent quality $\theta_j$ per sample.
 This separation allows us to attribute score variation to either prompt effects (captured by $\alpha, \beta$) or true quality differences ($\theta$).